alexlee215/randomNumGen/README.md

+This respository is for the research of random number generation methods and discovering how random they actually are.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/alexlee215/randomNumGen/edit/master/README.md) to maintain and preview the content for your website in Markdown files.